biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 One Web3 startup working on this solution is [Station](https://www.station.express/vision-track-ahead), which is building "on-chain infrastructure for onboarding & coordinating contributors of the future."
 DAOs have their own terminals, which feature all their initiatives; each initiative has information on required commitment, reward(s) for contribution, recommended skills, etc. After someone applies to an initiative, they can get endorsed by existing contributors.
 I'm excited for the network that'll emerge on Station.
 It'll not only help develop an ecosystem that enables connection, but also the future of profiles: one's relationships, reputation, and identity would be represented through the on-chain contribution and relational data accrued on the platform.

+#### The Main Quest
+Overall, this Game is all about owning our education.
+The more people benefit from our learning experiences — from designing for yourself to designing for others, the more we level up.

+I believe that a Web3-powered Metaverse can bring this game to life

+Stated well by [investor Tina He](https://fakepixels.substack.com/p/fkpxls-special-volume-embedded-education): "If the purpose of education is to inspire courage to expand our collective understanding of the world, the vision of Embedded Education is that every time we see something that inspires us, the path to actualizing this new-found dream starts right where we find it."

+- how does web3 + metaverse play into this?
+	- Tina He quote
+- never ending cycle
+- Open world
+- main quest. infinite game: creating the universe

 **Notes:**
 - level up: teachers...design learning experiences not just for yourself, but for all
-	- toolmakers?
+	- everyone can become a toolmaker
 	- it's a flywheel! give back to the community
-	- maybe mention loot project here instead? the first community owned gaming platform
+	- maybe mention Loot Project here instead? the first community owned gaming platform